2022 Austrian Grand Prix

 Max Verstappen qualified on pole position and retained the first grid spot by winning the sprint race.
 Charles Leclerc won the race in spite of late issues with his car, retaking second place in the standings from Sergio Pérez.
-This race marked Leclerc's third and final win of the 2022 season and Ferrari's first win in Austria since Michael Schumacher won there for the team in 2003.
+This race marked Leclerc's third and final win of the 2022 season, his last until the 2024 Monaco Grand Prix, Ferrari's first win in Austria since Michael Schumacher won there for the team in 2003 and Leclerc's first win in his career without starting from pole.
 Verstappen finished second, and Lewis Hamilton came in third.
 The entire race weekend was marred by accusations of poor fan behavior.

 Background

 The event was held across the weekend of the 8–10 July.
 It was the eleventh round of the 2022 Formula One World Championship, and the 35th running of the Austrian Grand Prix in a World Championship season.

 Championship standings before the race

 Max Verstappen led the Drivers' Championship by 34 points from teammate Sergio Pérez, with Charles Leclerc third, a further 9 points behind.
 Red Bull Racing led the Constructors' Championship, leading Ferrari by 63 points and Mercedes by 124 points.